 How Dental Implants Win Out Over Dentures

-When you have, there are multiple restorative dental procedures to choose from.
+When you have Portage dentist understands that taking that next step may feel overwhelming.
+After all, there are multiple restorative dental procedures to choose from., our

-Each form of restoration has its own set of benefits and is often dependent on:
+Each form of restoration has its own benefits and is often dependent on:

 - How many teeth you have missing